nuclearcheesecake/insuranceregression/README.md

 For this analysis, I will be using data supplied by the Kaggle user [Miri Choi](https://www.kaggle.com/mirichoi0218) called _Medical Cost Personal Datasets_.
 This dataset can be found [on Kaggle](https://www.kaggle.com/mirichoi0218/insurance/), or in my [repository](https://github.com/nuclearcheesecake/insuranceregression/blob/main/misc/insurance.csv).

 This data was obtained in 2018, but as I am aiming to test out my LRM creation skills, the data does not have to be timely.
+The data does however contain enough attributes, inluding the amount charged, per patient, and is thus comprehensive and relevant.
+Thus I consider the data to have integrity, for my purposes.
+I would have liked to see the severity of the affliction, or a comparision between insurers, but this dataset is enough to just test the waters with.

 The data is considered [open data](https://opendatacommons.org/licenses/dbcl/1-0/).